theUmeshC/shopify/Frontend/shopify/README.md

 This is a single page react App where you can view the products, filter them, search them , and even add the products to the cart ✌

-## Teck Stack used throughout
+## Teck Stack

-React, materil ui and styledComponents.
+React, material ui and styledComponents.

 ## Setup Instructions